EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/SQLCodeDevelopment.md

 ## Using Column Number in ORDER BY
 **Check Id:** [None yet, click here to view the issue](https://github.com/EmergentSoftware/SQL-Server-Development-Assessment/issues/102)

 Use the column name in your ORDER BY instead of the column number.
+The use of constants in the ORDER BY is deprecated for future removal.
 It makes it difficult to understand the code at a glance and leads to issue when alter the order of the columns in the SELECT.

 ```sql
 SELECT